SupremeSports/HA-Domotic/Devices/Heaters and Thermostats/Living HVAC/README.md

 #### Devices: ESP8266-07, HLK-PM03, 10k NTC ####

 ### Description: ###
-My HVAC remote control is always out of hand and often misplaced, also I wanted to be able to control temperature from HA as well as automating everyheater/HVAC into a single ecosystem.
+My HVAC remote control is always out of hand and often misplaced, also I wanted to be able to control temperature from HA as well as automating every heater/HVAC into a single ecosystem.
 This will allow to eventually go forward with peak period offsets with the utility company in order to save couple hundred bucks per year...

 ![alt text](images/AddedControl.jpg "Control Board")